App that Translates with Camera

 Skip it when

-How to use app that translates with camera with Lens App
+How to translate with your camera using Lens App

 Download the mobile app